Preserving Angles Improves Feature Distillation: Abstract

 \section{Abstract}

-Knowledge distillation approaches are model compression techniques, with the goal of training a highly performant student model by using a teacher network that is larger or contains a different inductive bias.
-These approaches are particularly useful when applied to large computer vision foundation models, which can be compressed into smaller variants that retain desirable properties such as improved robustness.
-This paper presents a label-free knowledge distillation approach called Teacher in the Middle (TinTeM), which improves on previous methods by learning an approximately orthogonal mapping from the latent space of the teacher to the student network.
-This produces a more faithful student, which better replicates the behavior of the teacher network across a range of benchmarks testing model robustness, generalisability and out-of-distribution detection.
-It is further shown that knowledge distillation with TinTeM on task specific datasets leads to more accurate models with greater generalisability and OOD detection performance, and that this technique provides a competitive pathway for training highly performant lightweight models on small datasets.
-Code is available on \href{https://github.com/emannix/tintem-teacher-in-the-middle}{GitHub}.
+Knowledge distillation methods compress models by training a student network using the classification outputs of a high quality teacher model, but can fail to effectively transfer the properties of computer vision foundation models from the teacher to the student.
+While it has been recently shown that feature distillation---where a teacher model's output features are replicated instead---can reproduce performance for foundation models across numerous downstream tasks, they fall short in matching critical properties such as robustness and out-of-distribution (OOD) detection performance.
+This paper overcomes this shortcoming by introducing Cosine-similarity Preserving Compression (CosPress), a feature distillation technique that learns a mapping to compress the latent space of the teacher model into the smaller latent space of the student, by preserving the cosine similarities between image embeddings.
+This enables direct optimisation of the student network and produces a more faithful reproduction of the teacher's properties.
+It is shown that distillation with CosPress on a variety of datasets, including ImageNet, produces more accurate models with greater performance on generalisability, robustness and OOD detection benchmarks, and that this technique provides a competitive pathway for training highly performant lightweight models on small datasets.
+Code is available at \href{https://github.com/emannix/cospress}{github.com/emannix/cospress}.